 If you’re going to have high-end drums then you’ll also want high-end cymbals.
 Decent cymbals can make a huge difference to the overall sound of a drum kit and these Zildjians are probably some of the most popular pro-level cymbals on the planet.
 If you want cymbals that sound amazing this is a good starting point around £600 for a complete set.

 You can spend a LOT of money on snare drums so we’ll keep it real.
 At around £370 this is a decent pro-level snare drum.
+Rich sound, versatile and suitable for a wide variety of musical styles.

 If you want the kit configuration shown in the picture above you’ll need an extra boom cymbal stand… so here you go.
 Around £50 is a fairly typical price for a decent cymbal stand.